- Blog Categories

 Scrum Master Key Services to Development Team & Organization

-According to Scrum.org, the Scrum Master helps the development team in the following ways:
+According to Scrum.org, to understand how does Scrum Master serve the organization, we can look at how they help both the development team and the broader Agile environment in the following ways:

 Coaching the team